-- Sun Spots - flat, non-connected brown spots on your face, decollete, arms and back of hands caused by years of over stimulation of melanin from sun exposure.
+Sun spots are flat, non-connected brown spots on your face, decollete, arms and back of hands caused by years of over stimulation of melanin from sun exposure.
 The damage occurs over time and while it may be less visible in your earlier years can become more visible in your later years as the cumulative effect of the sun damage eventually shows.
-(Medically referred to as solar lentigo; pl: solar lentigines)
+(Medically referred to as solar lentigo; pl: solar lentigines).

-- Melasma - thought to be caused by genetic predisposition, medications, pregnancy, thyroid abnormalities, stress or sun exposure, each of which can abnormally increase melanin production.
+Melasma is thought to be caused by genetics, medications, pregnancy, thyroid abnormalities, stress or sun exposure, each of which can abnormally increase melanin production.
 The hyperpigmentation from the resulting increased melanin production manifests itself as dark skin patches on the upper cheek, nose, upper lip, and forehead.
 Sun exposure is a prime trigger for recurences and this is why people with melasma get it over and over again.
 Skin types ranging from olive to brown are more susceptble to melasma.

-- PIH - post-inflammatory hyperpigmentation is not caused by the usual suspects (sun, age or genetics) but is caused by inflammation resulting from a trauma to which the skin was exposed to and which caused excessive irritation to the skin.
+Post-inflammatory hyperpigmentation (PIH) is not caused by the usual suspects (sun, age or genetics) but is caused by inflammation resulting from a trauma to which the skin was exposed to and which caused excessive irritation to the skin.
 PIH can result from a wide variety of causes including acne, eczema, burn injuries, scars, skin products and dermatologic treatments.
 PIH most commonly occur in individuals with darker skin tones.

-- Keratosis - the growth of keratin on the skin caused by the skin's keratinocytes producing more and more keratin.
+Keratosis is the growth of keratin on the skin caused by the skin's keratinocytes producing more and more keratin.
 This is to create a barrier on the skin as protection against ongoing environmental damage to the skin caused by UV radiation, viruses, water loss, etc. The more commonly encountered keratoses are actinic (solar) keratosis, keratosis pilaris and seborrheic keratosis.
 All Keratoses should be carefully examinied by an appropriately qualified medical practitioner to ensure they are not pre-cancerous before commencing any cosmetic treatment.
-Flat pigmented artinic keratosis and keratosis pilaris respond well to cosmetic dermatology treatments.
-In addition, the appearance of keratosis pilaris can be helped by laser hair removal treatments.
+Flat pigmented actinic keratosis and keratosis pilaris respond well to cosmetic dermatology treatments and the appearance of kerotosis pilaris can improve from laser hair removal treatments.
 Keratoses more commonly occur in Fitzpatrick Skin Types 1 to 2.

-Anxiety, reduced self-esteem and depression are some of the known psychological issues that sufferers of hyper pigmentation disorders are required to cope with and no one should have to deal with such issues when many treatment options are available to eliminate or bring under control your skin pigmentation disorders.
+Anxiety, reduced self-esteem and depression are some of the known psychological issues that sufferers of hyperpigmentation disorders are required to cope with.
+No one should have to deal with such issues when many treatment options are available today to eliminate or bring under control your skin pigmentation disorders.

-While there are a number of available treatment options for your skin pigmentation disorders, it is important that you find treatments and procedures that are suitable for your skin type and skin condition.
+While there are a number of available options for skin pigmentation treatments, it is important that you find treatments and procedures that are suitable for your skin type and skin condition.
 Talk to your medical skin care advisor to get an overview of all treatment options.

-IPL, fractional lasers, radio frequency energy, chemical peels and pharmaceutical grade skin care products are some recommended treatment options for alleviating skin pigmentation disorders and providing you with clearer, healthier skin; and a happier disposition too.
+IPL, fractional lasers, radio frequency energy, chemical peels and pharmaceutical grade skin care products are some recommended skin pigmentation treatment options for alleviating your pigmentation conditions and providing you with clearer, healthier skin; and a happier disposition too.